hoehnlab/simble/docs/source/development.rst

 Report a bug
 ----------------
-If you encounter any bugs or issues while using simble, please report them on the `GitHub Issues page <https://github.com/hoehnlab/simble/issues>`_.
+If you encounter any bugs or issues while using SimBLE, please report them on the `GitHub Issues page <https://github.com/hoehnlab/simble/issues>`_.

-Contributing to simble
+Contributing to SimBLE
 ---------------------------

 Please visit the `GitHub repo <https://github.com/hoehnlab/simble>`_ for more information on contributing.